SAERI-Datacenter/ckanext-saeritheme/README.md

 The main things done in this plugin are: display the SAERI logo, and display a map in the dataset create/update and dataset search pages.
 Note that the map display has other requirements (all the spatial plugin configured correctly and the saerischema plugin).

-This plugin also contains all of the logo images required for the organisations which will be created within CKAN.
+This plugin also contains all of the logo images required for the organisations and groups (themes) which will be created within CKAN.

 ## Requirements